digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

    SELECT * FROM prune_to_offset('<offset>');

-This function deletes transactions and update active contracts as described :ref:`earlier in this section <pqs-pruning-behavior>`.
+This function deletes transactions and updates active contracts as described :ref:`earlier in this section <pqs-pruning-behavior>`.

 To prune data up to a specific timestamp or interval, use ``prune_to_offset``